Nike-Inc/lambda-zipper/README.md

   -o, --output       Name of the zip file to write to        [string] [required] -w, --working-dir  path to the root directory of the module.
 Will set the $CWD
-                     before executing command.                          [string]
+                     before executing command.                          [string] -r, --root         Include "files" folders in root of archive.
+If false, folders will be flattened so that contents, but not the folders themselves, are in the root.
+                                                      [boolean] [default: false]
 ```

 **Example**

 ```
 lambda-zipper build -f src -o ./build/test.zip
 ```